-- A. Sound system in the classroom shall be a 70-volt distributed system with speaker placement determined based on an analysis of the height of the ceiling, the dispersion of the speakers crossing at 48" above the floor, and a constant sound pressure footprint over the seating area of the room.
-Normal listening levels should be attained at 50% system gain.
-Speaker count and placement should be approved by Academic and Research Technologies AV Team. - B. Amplifiers shall be sized so that load does not exceed 80% of the amplifiers rated power output. - C. Amplifiers shall be sized for the number of channels of sound reinforcement required for the application or if sound zoning is required. - D. A Digital Sound Processor (DSP) shall be used to properly tune audio system and microphones to a room.
-Audio ducking should be used to lower media audio when Instructor microphone is active. - A. Separate classrooms should not share the same plenum area, as sound will carry over into adjacent rooms.
-Walls or sound attenuation barriers must be used to ensure each classroom's audio environment is isolated from adjacent rooms and corridors.
+- A. Sound system in the classroom shall be a 70-volt distributed system with speaker placement determined based on an analysis of the height of the ceiling, the dispersion of the speakers crossing at 48" above the floor, and a constant sound footprint over the seating area of the room with a sound pressure level of 50-60 dB above background noise level that shall be attainable at 50% of total system gain.
+Speaker count and placement should be approved by IT@Sam. - B. Amplifiers shall be sized so that load does not exceed 80% of the amplifiers rated power output. - C. Amplifiers shall be sized for the number of channels of sound reinforcement required for the application or if sound zoning is required. - D. Noise level is to be no higher than NC = 30 in general and NC = 20 at grills or registers.
+ANSI/ASA S12.60-2002 sets 35 decibels for maximum background noise for unoccupied school classrooms.
+Separate classrooms should not share the same plenum area, as sound will carry over into adjacent rooms.
+Walls or sound attenuation barriers must be used to insure each classroom's audio environment is isolated from each other.